sci-visus/PIDX/README.md

 Documentation
 --------------------------------------

+Please see the complete documentation online: http://www.cedmav.com/pidx/docs.

-Please see [Getting Started](getting_started.md) to start using PIDX in your application.
+Please see [Getting Started](docs/getting_started.md) for instructions on how to build and link PIDX with your application.

 --------------------------------------
 Support